5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 <img width="554" alt="I225VEE" src="https://user-images.githubusercontent.com/76865553/166050133-ff5ec23e-68af-439f-af07-81c32f7ebe76.png">

 ## Option 1: Using a SSDT with corrected header description
 Before flashing a custom firmware as a last resort, you can try to inject the Intel I225-V controller via an SSDT containing the correct Subsystem-ID and Subsystem Vendor-ID.
-The good guy MacAbe at Insanelymac Forums has written a SSDT for it.
+The good guy MacAbe at Insanelymac Forums has written an SSDT for it.
 For macOS Ventura, you also need to inject the .kext version of the AppleIntel210Ethernet driver to make it work.

+**Instructions**:

-- [**Download**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/SSDT-I225V.aml.zip?raw=true) the zipped SSDT and unpack it
+- [**Download**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/SSDT-I225V.aml.zip?raw=true) the zipped SSDT-I225V and unpack it
 - Add it to `EFI/OC/ACPI` folder and config.plist (just drag it into the ACPI/Add section in OCAT)
+- macOS 13 only:
-- [**Download**](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786214) the `AppleIntel210Ethernet.kext` and unzip it. (required on macOS 13 only)
+	- [**Download**](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786214) the `AppleIntel210Ethernet.kext` and unzip it.
-- Add it to `EFI/OC/Kexts` and config.plist (just drag it into the Kernel/Add section in OCAT) (macOS 13 only)
+	- Add it to `EFI/OC/Kexts` and config.plist (just drag it into the Kernel/Add section in OCAT)
-- :warning: Change `MinKernel` to `22.0.0` so the kext is only injected into macOS Ventura!
+	- Change `MinKernel` to `22.0.0` so the AppleIntel210Ethernet.kext is only injected into macOS Ventura!
 - Add boot-arg `dk.e1000=0` (macOS Big Sur) or `e1000=0` (macOS Monterey/Ventura)
 - Save the config
 - Reboot
 - [**Configure**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225_stock_vs_cstmfw.md#settings-combinations-stock-firmware) and test it.

-Since I have flashed the modded firmware months ago, I really can't test if this is working but from the look of things it does inject the correct values.
+Since I have flashed the modded firmware months ago I can't test this, but this fix has been reported as [working successfully](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786756).

 ## Option 2: flashing a custom Firmware